Economy of Northern Ireland: Transport

 In addition to these existing links, several organisations have proposed a tunnel under the North Channel, with one possible site connecting the eastern part of Northern Ireland to Wigtownshire.
 The idea has been given technical consideration since the 19th century.

+A bridge from Warrenpoint to Omeath will begin construction in late 2024.

 Data

 The Northern Ireland Statistics and Research Agency (NISRA) is the principal source of official statistics on Northern Ireland.
 These statistics and research inform public policy and associated debate in the wider society.
 NISRA is an Agency of the Department of Finance and Personnel.

 Alongside official national statistics a number of respected private sector surveys are used to understand how the economy is performing.
 These include the British Chambers of Commerce Quarterly Economic Survey which has information on the performance of Northern Irish businesses since 1989.

-Regional Disparity / North-South Divide
+Regional disparity / North-south divide

-According to Eurostat figures, there are huge regional disparities in the UK with GDP per capita ranging from £11,000 (€15,000) in West Wales to £130,450 (€179,800) in Inner-London West.
-There are 26 areas in the UK where the GDP per person is under £14,500 (€20,000).
+There are huge regional disparities in the UK with GDP per capita ranging from £23,000 in the North East of England to £56,450 in London in 2024.
+In 2024, the GDP per capita in NI was £25,399.

-1.1 million (60% of Northern Irish) live in these deprived districts; three of these are in Northern Ireland: Outer Belfast, North of Northern Ireland, West & South of Northern Ireland.
+Between 1998 and 2024, the economy of NI grew by 38%, compared to the overall UK average of 41%.

+In 2017, 70% of the most deprived areas in NI were in Belfast and Derry City, with areas within both cities forming the ten most deprived areas in the region; however, Fermanagh, Omagh and Mid-Ulster were found to be the most deprived areas in terms of access to services.